 We know it is a difficult time for everyone with the rise in the cost of living.
-Help and support is available including support from us if you are struggling to pay council bills.

-The government has an online tool to check which benefits and financial support you can get.
+You can check which benefits and financial support you can get.

 Money Helper - free and impartial help with money, backed by the government.